spsforks/SCons-scons-wiki/ToolsForFools.md

 def exists(env):
     return 1
 ```
 That's all, nothing else needed.
 You can save this file as `__init__.py` (this is not the SConstruct anymore!) and copy it to your `site_scons/site_tools/jal` folder.
-For more infos about how and where to install your Tools, visit our Wiki at [http://www.scons.org/wiki/ToolsIndex](http://www.scons.org/wiki/ToolsIndex) and read section 17.7 _Where To Put Your Custom Builders and Tools_ please.
+For more infos about how and where to install your Tools, visit [Tools Index](http://www.scons.org/wiki/ToolsIndex) in the SCons wiki and read section 17.7 _Where To Put Your Custom Builders and Tools_ please.

 For using our new "`jalv2`" Tool we would write an SConstruct, something like this: